Mina-Rahmanian/E2E-Learning-For-Autonomous-Vehicles/README.md

  So, we need to balance the data by reducing straight line angles.

  ### Model 1
 The first network consists of 9 layers, including a normalization layer, 5 convolutional layers and 3 fully connected layers.
-The network architecture is shown in Fig below.
-CNN layers are organized in series; various combinations of Time-Distributed Convolution layers, Subsampling, Flatten, Dense, etc. are used in architecture.<br />
+CNN layers are organized in series; various combinations of Time-Distributed Convolution layers, Subsampling, Flatten, Dense, etc. are used in architecture.<br /> The network architecture of Model 1 (Base model) is shown in Fig below.

 <p align="center">
 <img width="700" height="300" alt="aksarc" src="https://user-images.githubusercontent.com/71558720/93675564-f9f82f00-fa79-11ea-9bed-a6827dabfbed.PNG">